Living School cares to teach, challenge and nurture good people for a sustainable future.

 Living School celebrates our connection to nature and each other’s personal uniqueness: the fundamental principles for leading a fulfilled life.
 Celebrating our diversity allows us to respect our individuality.

-Our curriculum integrates throughout the schooling years attention to explore six KeyStones – identity, nature, life & living, civilisation, phenomena and service.
+Our unique curriculum design integrates throughout all the schooling years six KeyStones – identity, nature, life & living, civilisation, phenomena and service.
 Service is the culmination of each year.

 The KeyStone Themes are explored via an Inquiry question – developed with the students to be age-appropriate.